adamgillessen/monopoly/README.md

 ## Todos:
 1. Remove property\_id and action\_id?
 Use each cell's position on board as ID instead, ranges from 0 to 39.
-2. Only include update info in board_sync?
+2. Only include update info in board\_sync?
 Say if player 1 bought property 2, then in the message, inside the "cells" section, only contians: _(Since this is the only value that could change)_

 	> "2": {
 	>     "owner": 1
 	> }
 3. Update the login screen background due to issues with sizing of the browser window.

-4. In board_sync message, utilities and transportaions are not included.
-And properties owner is not updated corrected
+4. The client is not updating a player's position based on the board\_sync message when it receives the message.
+Example - an action card makes a player go to jail.
+This is not being reflected in the client.

 ## Presentation 1
 * [Slides](https://docs.google.com/presentation/d/1RgGA1iphYtJ6-hlgfj2Q05BOLP61_Ed8p4W8L9lnqEk/edit#slide=id.g1cb33f25ef_3_1)